digidem/mapeo-server/README.md

-# Mapeo Mobile Server
+# Mapeo Server

-Mapeo Mobile server, used for managing observation data.
+Mapeo server, used for managing observation data.
 It includes observation and media management routes and static file routes for an offline tile server.

 ## Install

 ```
-$ npm install mapeo-mobile-server
+$ npm install mapeo-server
 ```

 ## Routes